Comparative Literature

 Introduction to Comparative Literature (H1CLTR001)

-This cluster is designed to provide considerable flexibility for the student who wishes to explore the relations among literature, culture, and literary and cultural theory.
+This cluster is designed to provide considerable flexibility for students exploring the relations among literature, culture, and literary and cultural theory.

 Comparative Cultural Studies (H1CLTR004)

-This cluster offers training in literary and cultural analysis with specific attention to national cultures.
-Students may choose to focus on one national tradition or they may choose a comparative framework.
+This cluster offers literary and cultural analysis training with specific attention to national cultures.
+Students may choose to focus on one national tradition or select a comparative framework.

 Comparative Film Traditions (H1CLTR003)